esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     0.001353...

 wait a minute ... really? two orders of magnitude?
 Do not panic.
 This is a very large problem and that for loop is not going to be super optimized in python.
 Lets see if we can do better in these cases ....
-Let us use the jit decorator from numba
+Let us use the jit decorator from numba to compile our fitness method into C code.

     >>> from numba import jit
     >>> class jit_rosenbrock: